javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/02-property-accessors/article.md

 */!*
 ```

 From outside, an accessor property looks like a regular one.
 That's the idea of accessor properties.
-We don't call `user.fullName` as a function, we read it normally, and it runs behind the scenes.
+We don't call `user.fullName` as a function, we read it normally: the getter runs behind the scenes.

 As of now, `fullName` has only a getter.
 If we attempt to assign `user.fullName=`, there will be an error.

 Let's fix it by adding a setter for `user.fullName`: